hjrdave/get-treble-gsm/src/posts/api-docs/middleware.md

 ]);
 ```

-#### Convert
+#### Process
-The `convert` middleware takes a function that converts or transforms the dispatched state to something else and then outputs the converted state to the Store.
+The `process` middleware takes a function that processes or transforms the dispatched state to something else and then outputs the processed state to the Store.

-In the example below the `convert` middleware function prepends a string to the dispatched state and then outputs it to the Store.
+In the example below the `process` middleware function prepends a string to the dispatched state and then outputs it to the Store.

 ```javascript